 — Fayette Jones, Director of the New Mexico Bureau of Mines, said of the Cerrillos Mining District in 1905.

 Though the tiny town of Los Cerrillos wasn’t founded until 1879, the area’s history dates back more than 1,500 years to a time when turquoise and lead deposits played an important role in the lives of the first Native American inhabitants and influenced early Spanish explorations and the settlement of New Mexico.

-In 1695 Governor Vargas appointed a mayor for El Real de los Cerrillos, making it the oldest western mining settlement for which there is a clear record.
+In 1695 Governor Vargas appointed a mayor for El Real de los Cerrillos, making it the oldest western mining settlement for a clear record.
 However, during the Reconquista of 1696, El Real de los Cerrillos was abandoned.
 Though most of the Spaniards were gone, the area Indians continued to make use of the mines.

 The village of Los Cerrillos was first established as a tent camp between the lead and silver mines of the Carbonateville to the north and the coal mining camp of Madrid and the gold mines of the Placer and Ortiz Mountains to the south.

 Los Cerrillos flourished as a natural access point between the two areas; however, it really began to grow with the railroad’s arrival in 1880.
 The town was laid out by the Santa Fe Railroad in 1880, and the same year, a post office was established.
 Two years later, the mining camp became an official city when the railroad siding was built, the town held its first election, and the first permanent home was completed.